 UPDATE: Lakeith Stanfield Appears To Be OK After Alarming Instagram Posts

-Incredibly talented actor and star of upcoming movie-of-the-moment “Judas & The Black Messiah” doesn’t appear to be OK based on a series of alarming posts on his now comment-restricted Instagram page.
+Incredibly talented actor and star of upcoming movie-of-the-moment “Judas & The Black Messiah” LaKeith Stanfield doesn’t appear to be OK based on a series of alarming posts on his now comment-restricted Instagram page.

 We don’t have any details but he’s seemingly going through a serious episode without any support that we can see in his posts.

-In one post, he said that he likes to be by himself because he can harm himself and no one can stop him or fake care.
-In another, he said no one is trustworthy and appears to drink a substance in his last post.
+In one post, he said that he likes to be by himself because “he can harm himself and no one can stop him or fake care.”
+In another, he said no one is trustworthy and appears to drink a substance.

 We’ll continue to keep you updated on the troubling situation and pray someone reaches him soon.

-Note: UPDATE: He appears to be OK.